tyrone-sudeium/sudeium_blog/source/_posts/2014-09-27-how-to-hire-ios-developers.markdown

 ### Comfort Counts

-You should seriously consider allowing your candidate to perform the technical task in the comfort of their own home, or wherever they work best.
+You should seriously consider allowing your candidate to perform the technical task in the comfort of their own home, or in whatever environment they work best.
 This requires them to have all the necessary tools at home to do so, but if they don't, that should already be setting off alarm bells.
 If you're uncomfortable giving your candidate unlimited time, you can always timebox the task by carefully co-ordinating emails.

-If you allow your teams to work remotely, I'd consider this one absolutely mandatory.
-Even if you don't, it's obvious to everyone that job interviews are stressful and nerve-wracking, but people seem to completely forget about this when the shoe's on the other foot.
-Stress and nerves can have serious detrimental effects on your reasoning and ability, so you should aim to minimise this as much as possible when examining their technical and creative ability.
-If you're worried about them not being able to work well in your workplace, well, after a while they'll get comfortable there too.
+If you allow your teams to work remotely, I'd consider this point absolutely mandatory.
+Even if you don't, think back to when you were interviewing for your job.
+It's obvious to everyone that job interviews are stressful and nerve-wracking, but people seem all too eager to perpetrate this when the shoe's on the other foot.
+Stress and nerves can have serious detrimental effects on your reasoning and mental abilities.
+You should aim to minimise this as much as possible when examining their technical and creative ability.
+If you're worried about them not being able to work well in your workplace, well, after a short while they'll get comfortable there too.
 They almost certainly won't be comfortable there during an interview.

 ### Incompatible Candidates Should Be Let Off Quickly